 6.2.
-Specimen handling
+Specimen handling and receipt

-6.2.1.
 A chain-of-custody form should be designed that will accompany specimens from the place of collection to the laboratory.
-This document may be incorporated in the laboratory request form.
+This information may be incorporated in the laboratory request form.

-6.2.2.
-Handling and transport of a specimen from one laboratory or place to another should always be properly documented.
+Handling and transport of a specimen from one laboratory or place to another should always be appropriately documented as part of a chain-of-evidence record.

-6.2.3.
-The chain-of-custody section should be properly completed by responsible personnel at the time the specimens are collected.
+The chain-of-custody section should be properly completed by responsible personnel at the time the specimens are collected and received.

-6.2.4.
 Every effort should be made to minimise the number of persons handling a specimen.

-6.2.5.
 Individual specimens should be transported and stored in such a manner as to minimise the possibility of degradation, contamination, tampering and/or damage in shipment.